The quantum $\mathfrak{sl}(n,\mathbb{C})$ representation theory and its applications: The quantum representation theory

-Let $a(i,m)$ be the coefficients in the righthand side of the equations.
+\begin{proof} Let $a(k,m), b(k,m)$ be the coefficients in the righthand side of the equation~(\ref{recrel1}) and (\ref{recrel2}).
 We induct on $(\mathrm{min}\{i,j\},k)$ in lexicographic order.
 The key idea is to prove both equations simultaneously.
 If $k=0$ and $j\ge i$, we find the equation in Figure~\ref{induction1}.
-For the case $k=0$ and $i\ge j$, it is identical except the weight on the horizontal arrow is replaced by the weight $i-j$ of the opposite direction.
+For the case $k=0$ and $i\ge j$, it is identical except the weight on horizontal arrow is replaced by the weight $i-j$ of the opposite direction.
 For $i=0$, we find the equations in Figure~\ref{induction2}.
-One can do for the case $j=0$ similarly. \end{proof}
+One can do for the case $j=0$ similarly.

-Now we proceed to the induction step.
-Let us look at the case $n-i-1 \ge j\ge i\ge k\ge 0$, $n-i-j-1\ge l\ge 0$.
-On the top of each web in equations~\ref{recrel1} and~\ref{recrel2} in Figure \ref{recrel}, we can attach $i$ different $H$'s, given in Figure~\ref{Hs} where $i\ge s\ge 1$.
+Now we are set to proceed to the induction step.
+Let us look at the first case $n-i-1 \ge j\ge i\ge k\ge 0$, $n-i-j-1\ge l\ge 0$.
+On the top of each web in equation~(\ref{recrel1}), we can attach $i$ different $H$'s, given in Figure~\ref{Hs} where $i\ge s\ge 1$.
 If $s=i$, we can easily get

-From the case $s=1$, we find that the left hand side of equation \ref{recrel2} can be changed as the equations in Figure~\ref{lhs1}.
-We use the induction hypothesis to find that each term in right hand side of equation~\ref{recrel2} can be transformed as the equations in Figure~\ref{rhs1} where $\alpha=[-i+j+l+m+1]$, $\beta=1$ and $\gamma=[-i+j+m+1]$.
-By comparing coefficients of each basis element, we get $i$ equations
+From the case $s=1$, first we apply the bottom two relations in Figure~\ref{firstrel} at the upper rectangle of the web in the left hand side of the first equality in Figure~\ref{lhs1} then the second relation in Figure~\ref{firstrel} to obtain the first equality.
+The second equality in Figure~\ref{lhs1} follows from the induction hypothesis of the equation~(\ref{recrel1}).

+Next we look at each term in right hand side of equation~(\ref{recrel1}) as in the first web on in Figure~\ref{rhs1}.
+Now we can use the equation~(\ref{recrel2}) for the upper rectangle of the first web because of the induction hypothesis, where the indices of the boundary are $i-1$, $i-m$, $(i-1)+(j+l+m-i+1)$ and $(i-m)+(j+l-i+m+1)$ from the northwest corner counter-clockwisely.
+Since $k=1$ there are only two nonzero terms as in the right hand side of the first equality in Figure~\ref{rhs1} where $\alpha=[-i+j+l+m+1]$, $\beta=1$.
+For the second web in the right hand side of the first equality in Figure~\ref{rhs1}, one can see that a similar step of relations, which was used in Figure~\ref{lhs1} can be applied for the lower rectangle to get the next equality.